IRNAS/irnas-zephyr-template/doc/development/west_yml_usage.md

 projects, as well as their imports in sync.

 1. Open `west.yml` file in `sdk-nrf` ([repository](https://github.com/nrfconnect/sdk-nrf)).
 Make
-   sure that you select correct tag from selection from top-left drop-down menu.
+   sure that you select the correct tag from the available selection from the top-left drop-down menu.
-2. Check what repos are under `sdk-zepyhr` project's `name-allowlist`, those should match the repos in `west.yaml` of your project (and this template), under `sdk-zepyhr` project's `name-allowlist`.
-Most of the time they should be commented out, but depends.
+2. Check what repos are under `sdk-zepyhr` project's `name-allowlist`, those should match the repos in `west.yaml` of your project, under `sdk-zepyhr` project's `name-allowlist`.
+Leave them all commented out, unless required by the project.
 3. Check what other repositories appear under `sdk-zepyhr` project as standalone projects, they start appearing around line 100, after `NCS repositories` comment.
-This projects should match the repos in `west.yaml` of your project (and this template), under `sdk-nrf` project's `name-allowlist`.
-Most of the time they should be commented out, but again, this depends.
+This projects should match the repos in `west.yaml` of your project, under `sdk-nrf` project's `name-allowlist`.
+Leave them all commented out, unless required by the project.

 When a new `sdk-nrf` version is released, some new repos as `NCS repositories` might appear or be moved into `sdk-zephyr`.